 As with low temperatures in winter, storage of adhesives in summer should be done according to the manufacturer's instructions.
 Storing PVA adhesives in very high temperatures will shorten the guarantee period.
 This time is further reduced if unsealed containers are stored in such spaces, even if the lid has been replaced.
 At the time of factory sealing, there is a small over-pressure in the container which maintains the original composition of the product even if the temperature rises.
 If the overpressure no longer exists (by unsealing the package), at high temperatures some of the water escapes from the mixture and allows the adhesive molecules to come together.
 When the packaging is reopened, the adhesive will react much more quickly, often hardening in the packaging itself.
 It is therefore recommended to store adhesives in cool, ventilated areas.

-The transportation of adhesives during the summer should also be done in such a way that they do not remain in high temperatures for long periods.
+The transportation of adhesives during the summer should also be done in such a way that they do not stand for long periods at high temperatures.
 Air-conditioned cars are recommended for long-distance travel.
 To avoid problems both in summer and in winter, Szolvegy's representatives state that they use only air-conditioned cars for the transportation of adhesives to customers and distributors.

 Although aracite-type adhesives are easy to use and do not require special conditions, being water-based they are sensitive to extreme temperatures and high atmospheric humidity.
 It is advisable to follow the manufacturers' instructions for application, storage and transportation to obtain durable and quality adhesives.